kodegrenade/kodegrenade/README.md

 ### Hi there 👋

 Yeah, your are right I'm just another random software developer on github.
-A summary of what I do is "I code, eat, sleep (sometimes) and make some domestic gossip for local consumption."
+A summary of what I do is "I code, eat, sleep (sometimes) and write domestic gossip for local consumption."

 <!--
 **Brhamix/Brhamix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.